The Autonomous Enterprise / Page 03 · 2026

 The AE augments existing systems — it does not replace them

-Salesforce and SAP remain systems of record.
+Salesforce, SAP, and Ariba remain systems of record.
 The AE is the orchestration and intelligence layer that operates across them.
 No design decision requires decommissioning or re-platforming an existing system.
 Integration is additive.
+This is the platform's "Augment, Not Replace" commitment.

 ClaraVis constraint: ADR-002 · C-06